https://zenodo.org/records/19727806

 Thus, everything we perceive as form, motion, or matter is a manifestation of interacting frequencies bound through resonance.

-Therefore, frequency is the primary essence of being, and the entire Universe is a process of maintaining harmonic equilibrium among frequency states.
-When complete correspondence between them is achieved, the system appears as rest.
-When a phase difference arises — it appears as motion and life.
+It follows that frequency is the primary essence of existence, and the entire Universe is a process of maintaining the harmonic equilibrium of frequency states.

 Conclusions

-1. The Universe can be viewed as a system emerging from a state of zero equilibrium, where the wave is the fundamental form of existence.
+1. The Universe can be regarded as a system that emerged from a zero equilibrium state, where the wave is the primary mode of existence.

-2. Rotation and sinusoidal forms are projections of frequency, making the structure of zero perceivable in space.
+2. Rotation and sinusoidal forms are projections of frequency, allowing the structure of zero to be perceived as if it were space.

-4. Everything we are able to observe is defined by the fundamental frequency of changes, which determines the basic rate of interaction, and all forms of matter and energy are the result of the interaction of different frequencies.
+4. Everything we are able to observe is determined by our own base frequency of change, which sets the base speed of interaction, while all forms of matter and energy result from the interaction of different frequencies.

-5. Geometry is not the cause but the consequence of frequency interactions — the frozen shape of rhythm.
+5. Geometry is not a cause but a consequence of frequency interactions — a frozen form of rhythm.

-7. The conservation of energy is a result of the symmetry of the zero state.
+7. The law of conservation of energy is a consequence of the symmetry of the zero state.

 Formally expressed as: